mashaped/docs/en/docs/api/sending/ForwardMessages.md

 # ForwardMessages

 The method is intended for forwarding messages to a personal or group chat.
 The forwarded messages will be added to the send queue.
-Checking whatsapp authorization on the phone (i.e. availability in linked devices) is not performed.
 The message will be kept for 24 hours in the queue and will be sent immediately after phone authorization.
 The rate at which messages are sent from the queue is managed by [Message sending delay](../send-messages-delay.md) parameter.

 ## Request {#request}